-The academic programs of the University are organized into the College of Business; College of Education and Human Development; College of Liberal Arts; College of Public Service; College of Science, Engineering and Technology; the Division of Undergraduate Studies; the Division of Graduate Studies; and the Division of International Studies.
+The academic programs of the University are organized into the College of Business; College of Education and Human Development; College of Liberal Arts; College of Public Service; College of Science, Engineering and Technology; the Division of Undergraduate Studies; the Division of Graduate Studies; the Division of International Studies; School of Journalism and Media Studies; and the school of Public Health Initiatives.
 Details for each undergraduate academic program are presented in the appropriate section of this catalog or online.
 The Jackson State University Graduate Catalog lists information on the graduate academic programs and the Division of Graduate Studies, also online.